jwoudenberg/jay/README.md

 # Jay - a static site generator for Roc

-Jay works on a directory that mirrors the site we'd like to build.
-Jay maps each source file to a site file at the same relative path, but can transform a file's contents or change its extension.
+Jay takes a directory of files and turns it into a website.
 Let's say you have the following source files:

 ```